oicr-gsi/barcodex/Readme.md

 | --compressed | Compresses output fastqs with gzip | optional              |

-Barcodex extracts UMIs using either a pattern sequence or a regular expression and appends the concatenated UMIs to the read name preceded by a separator string specified in the command.
+BarcodEx extracts UMIs using either a pattern sequence or a regular expression and appends the concatenated UMIs to the read name preceded by a separator string specified in the command.
 UMIs can be extracted from read 1 and/or read 2 using respectively ```--pattern1``` and ```--pattern2```.
 At leat 1 pattern must be used.
 When extracting UMIs in read 1 and read 2, ```--pattern1``` and ```--pattern2``` must be both either a string sequence or a regular expression.
 Reads that are not matching the provided patterns are discarded.
 Discarded reads can be recovered for inspection.
 Morover, the extracted sequences can also be recovered and written to file if the original fastqs need to be re-generated (see below).